Plant DetailShow Menu

 • Produces translucent red berries.

-Insects, Diseases, or Other Plant Problems: No insect or disease problems when planted in their native habitat.
-Holly leaf miner, spider mites, whitefly, and scale are occasional problems.
+Insects, Diseases, and Other Plant Problems: Holly leaf miner, spider mites, whitefly, and scale are occasional problems.
 Leaf spot, leaf rot, tar spot, and powdery mildew are potential disease problems.

 Additional Video: Yaupon holly part of a series of Native Plant Picks from the North Carolina Sea Grant Coastal Landscapes Initiative.